mflova/equation-solver/README.md

 ## Testing

 A few quick unit tests were written to cover 100% of the written tools.
-Install the package as developper and run pytest:
+Install the package as developer and run pytest:

 ```bash
 pip insatll .[dev]